-On 16th February the Chinese community in Indonesia will celebrate Chinese New Year or Imlek as it is commonly called.
+On 22nd January, this year, the Chinese community in Indonesia will celebrate Chinese New Year or Imlek as it is commonly called.
 In China the holiday is also known as Spring Festival and is the most important traditional Chinese holiday.
 Ten years ago Chinese New Year was made an official public holiday in Indonesia.
 The holiday falls on a Friday this year and it will be a long weekend.

 Previously Chinese culture and language were restricted in Indonesia following an attempted coup in 1965 attributed to the Indonesian Communist Party that gave rise to a backlash against communism and the Chinese.
 All public celebrations of Chinese religious festivals were banned.
 However since the reforms that came into force after the June 1999 elections, the Chinese in Indonesia are now able to openly celebrate their various festivals including Chinese New Year.